 Most places require you to obtain permission before adding a garage or shed to ensure that it meets city codes and does not exceed a predetermined height.

 How Much Does It Cost to Build a Shed?

-You can expect your entire shed project to cost anywhere from $1,500 to $2,500 if you perform all of the work yourself.
+The exact cost to build a shed is hard to determine considering your specific needs.
+That said, you can expect a bare-bones budget shed project to cost anywhere from $1,500 to $2,500 if you perform all of the work yourself.

 Of course, your price will be higher if you use metal or wood rather than plastic, so be sure to factor your material costs into your budget.
 For example, a square foot of plywood will cost you anywhere from $2.50 to $6.50, while a square foot of metal can cost closer to $15.

 Is It Cheaper to Buy or Build a Shed?

 When it comes to saving money on your project, building the shed from scratch is much cheaper than buying a pre-assembled option.
 Buying a shed is typically more expensive because you are paying for the work and expertise involved in constructing the outbuilding.